Is It Possible to Do God’s Will?

 We Want what We Want

-It has become evident the intense of difficulty that we all experience in wanting things to go our way.
+There is intense difficulty that we all experience in wanting things to go our way.
 No question about it, people want things how and when we want them.
-When this doesn’t happen, all sorts of emotional and mental activity can be triggered, most of which leaves us feeling agitated, irritated, anxious and unsettled.
+When this doesn’t happen, all sorts of emotional and mental activity can be triggered, most of which leaves us feeling disappointed, irritated, anxious and unsettled.

-I have made it a point to personally meditate extensively on this very challenge and see what is revealed from within.
-I wanted to know if deep down, there is a way to avoid the disruptions that comes when things don’t go our way.
+I have made it a point to personally examine this very challenge and see what is revealed from within.
+I wanted to know what it looks and feels like to find and follow God’s Will.

-It calls to question some of the popular spiritual claims which teach that doing God’s Will is the way this gets fixed.
+It calls to question the popular spiritual claim that doing God’s Will is the Way, meaning the correct way to live .
 The premise of some religions is that ‘man is sinful’ and thus people must stop exercising their individual wills and seek to do God’s Will.

 Even if this is true, the next question is… is this possible?
 I mean, I have heard many religious and spiritual teachers and leaders teach that doing God’s Will is the right path.
 They speak with tremendous conviction about the importance of such an approach.
-And those who sit listening to their sermons and talks feel a sense of inspiration but then who actually follows through?
+And those who sit listening to their sermons and talks feel a sense of inspiration.
+But who actually follows through?
 Do you know a single person whom you can say is doing God’s Will all the time?

 Is Anyone Following God’s Will Consistently?